Pat Grigadean

 “But you have to stay with me!”
 Marcus cried.
 “I’m so lonely.
 Please stay!
 Oh, please, please, please!
 I don’t know what I’ll do if you go!
 I need you!”

-Punjab felt very sorry for Marcus.
+Punjab felt sorry for Marcus.
 He could tell that Marcus really was lonely.
 But he also knew that, even though friends are important, no one can make another person happy.
 He had learned that for himself when he left his village in search of his sight and the Wise One.

 He tried to explain that to Marcus.
 He asked Marcus again and again to come with him and Kanabi.
-Maybe the Wise One could help Marcus find his own happiness.
-But Marcus just kept crying and begged Punjab to stay.
+Surely the Wise One could help Marcus find his own happiness.
+But Marcus just kept crying and begging Punjab to stay.
+Finally, Punjab knew that he had to leave, even if it meant leaving Marcus in a puddle of his own tears.
+So, Punjab stood up and started to say goodbye.

 “I’m sorry,” replied Punjab, “but we each need to do what is right for us.
 And I know that I have to leave now.”

 “Fine!” shouted Marcus.
 He was angry now.
 “You just go ahead and leave!
 You’re just like all the others!
-You all say you’ll be my friend, and then you abandon me!
+You say you’ll be my friend, and then you abandon me!
 You are a mean little boy, Punjab!
 And I hate you!
 I hate you!”

 It hurt Punjab to hear Marcus say those things.
 He didn’t want Marcus–or anyone–to hate him.
 And he felt bad leaving Marcus all alone.
-He knew he couldn’t give up his own dream, just to keep someone from being mad at him.
+He knew he couldn’t give up his own dream just to keep someone from being mad at him.
 But it was hard.

 As Punjab walked away, he heard Marcus crying behind him.
 “Oh, I’m so sad.
 Nobody likes me.
 Everybody is so mean to me.”